Social Media Compliance For Regulated Industries: All You Need To Know

 This means that all the requirements applicable to your organization's website also apply to your Twitter account.

 Financial Industry Regulatory Authority (FINRA) provides compliance requirements for social media content.
-But The U.S. Security Exchange Commission (SEC), FTC, NLRB, FFIEC also monitors for social media compliance violations.
+But The U.S. Security Exchange Commission (SEC), FTC, NLRB, and FFIEC also monitor social media compliance violations.

 Here are some key social media regulations set by FINRA.
 These rules & regulations protect investors from false, misleading claims, exaggerated statements, and material omissions.